effektif/user-docs/docs/process-builder/bpmn-import.rst

 so the process may appear differently in Signavio Workflow.
 The following table lists supported BPMN elements, and the corresponding action type.

-.. list-table:: Imported BPMN elements
+.. list-table:: Supported BPMN elements
    :header-rows: 1

    * - BPMN element